Azure/PSRule.Rules.Azure/docs/en/baselines/Azure.Preview_2021_12.md

 ## Rules

-The following rules are included within `Azure.Preview_2021_12`.
+The following rules are included within the `Azure.Preview_2021_12` baseline.
 This baseline includes a total of 2 rules.

 Name | Synopsis | Severity
 ---- | -------- | --------